benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-the-basics.md

 - [Everyone Who Tried to Convince Me to use Vim was Wrong][katzvim]: This blog post is another take on how to start learning Vim, by Yehuda Katz, the prolific developer who's a core member of the Rails, EmberJS, and jQuery teams.

 - [Janus][janus]: Janus is another Yehuda Katz project.
 It's a starting configuration for Vim meant to make it feel more comfortable for developers who want to come in and be productive immediately.
 I personally found that it didn't work for me.
 The plugin list overwhelmed me and prevented me from learning the basics.
 But it may be a better fit for some people and is a great place to look to see configuration ideas and plugins that you can try out on your own.

----

-### Subscribe

-This was the first in a series of posts on learning Vim in a modern way.
-If you enjoyed the post consider subscribing to the [feed](http://feedpress.me/benmccormick) or joining my [mailing list](http://eepurl.com/WFYon).
-Also make sure to check out part 2 of this series: [Vim as Language](http://benmccormick.org/2014/07/02/learning-vim-in-2014-vim-as-language/).